 Gain: Use the slider to change the gain.
 Click the speaker icon to mute or unmute.
-Automatic volume control : Turn on to make the device automatically and dynamically adjust the gain based on the ambient noise level.
-Automatic volume control affects all audio outputs, including line and telecoil.

 Stream

 Encoding: Select the encoding to use for the input source streaming.
 You can only choose encoding if audio input is turned on.
 If audio input is turned off, click Enable audio input to turn it on.